 In some situations, you may be eligible to receive GAIP health coverage by paying for it yourself.
-The self-pay option allows you to either continue your existing coverage or get coverage when your job appointment doesn’t provide UW-paid coverage.
-In all situations, the UW Benefits office must approve your eligibility for the self-pay option.
+The self-pay option allows you to either continue your existing coverage or get coverage when your position doesn’t provide UW-paid coverage.
+Outside of loss of UW-paid coverage during the plan year (described below), the UW Benefits office must approve your eligibility for the self-pay option.

 While on self-pay, if you’re not registered for classes and do not pay the student activity fee, your benefits at Hall Health will be paid at the network level of benefits.

 You may be eligible for the self-pay GAIP option if: